‘Somewhere in this world stalks a thing that is…’

 After a nuclear war, the people of the planet Davanna developed an incurable blood disease.
 One of its citizens is sent to Earth to examine the blood of the humans for its usefulness in curing Davanna’s dying race.

-The intruder (Paul Birch) has adopted the name Mr. Johnson, conspicuous only for his oversensitive ears and his sunglasses, which he wears even in the dark.
+The intruder (Paul Birch) has adopted the name Mr Johnson, conspicuous only for his oversensitive ears and his sunglasses, which he wears even in the dark.
 He is answerable to an authority on Davanna with whom he can communicate through a device hidden behind a sliding panel in his house.
-His servant, Jeremy, provides him support and protection, but is unaware of his alien nature.
+His servant, Jeremy, provides him with support and protection but is unaware of his alien nature.

 Johnson hires nurse Nadine (Beverly Garland) to look after him in his house.
 Her boss, town physician Doctor Rochelle (William Roerick), is under Johnson’s hypnotic control after finding out about his patient’s peculiar blood cell structure.
 With a limit on the number of transfusions he can be given, Johnson takes to murdering locals and draining them of blood.